ArcanaFramework/arcana-data-store-extension-template/README.rst

     :target: http://arcana.readthedocs.io/en/latest/?badge=latest
     :alt: Docs

-This repository contains a template implementation of `DataStore` and `App` extension classes for the Arcana_ framework.
+This repository is a template for Arcana extensions that add `DataStore` and `App` classes for the Arcana_ framework for interacting with custom data management platforms.

 How to Customise
 -----------------